synogate/gatery/README.md

 #### Gatery

-This is the repository of the gatery library which is supposed to be used as a git submodule in gatery project repositories.
+This is the repository of Gatery, a library for circuit design.
+Visit https://synogate.com/gatery.html for details.